Skip to main content

 In rural Mecklenburg County, Siloam School, built in the early 1920s, was a beacon of light to young Black students who saw education as a means of advancement, despite racial segregation.
 The new wood siding and the glistening glass windows have faded, but the school itself remains, reminding us of the promise and importance of education.
 Explore the history of the school, the Rosenwald Fund, and Black education in Mecklenburg County through this new, immersive exhibit.

-The School is currently undergoing a restoration will return to its life as a community space and place for conversation, dialogue, and progress to help build a stronger, more equitable, and just future.
+The School was re-opened to the public during a community celebration in June 2024 and has become a community space and place for conversation, dialogue, and progress to help build a stronger, more equitable, and just future.

 Save a piece of Charlotte history